ton-community/ton-docs/docs/develop/smart-contracts/sdk/javascript.md

 ### Principles

 * **Cross-platform support** works on Mac M1, Mac Intel, Windows, or Linux.
-* **Strong belief in tests**—contracts often manage money; they must be developed under high scrutiny.
+* **Strong belief in tests** — contracts often manage money; they must be developed under high scrutiny.
 * **Clear and documented code** to help users audit the contract sources and understand what they do.
 * **Reliance on modern TypeScript** to develop clean, typed scripts and tests in a modern framework.
 * **Reliance on TypeScript for deployment** instead of working with `fift` CLI tools - it's simply easier.